 Northwestern California sees 2x as much rain as London England gets in a year.
 This heavy precipitation moves south into the very northern parts of the Central Valley.

-In order to move a supply of water from the wetter north to the drier south 2 main components were developed called Central Valley Project and the California State Water Project.
+In order to move a supply of water from the wetter north to the drier south 2 main components were developed called the Central Valley Project and the California State Water Project.

 Using much-needed water for irrigation for farming in the Central Valley and for the growing population in cities like Los Angeles and San Diego inhabiting the southern end of the state.
 Reservoirs like Lake Shasta and Lake Oroville are seeing all-time lows but not to the levels seen in the Central and South.